-We last inspected the home in September 2013 and no concerns were identified.
+Havelock House is owned by Havelock House Nursing Home.
+We last inspected the home in November 2014 and no concerns were identified.

-A registered manager was in post.
+There was no registered manager in post.
 A registered manager is a person who has registered with the Care Quality Commission to manage the service.
 Like registered providers, they are 'registered persons'.
 Registered persons have legal responsibility for meeting the requirements in the Health and Social Care Act and associated Regulations about how the service is run.
+There is an acting manager who is due to submit an application to be registered with the CQC.

-People commented they felt safe living at the Laurels Nursing Home.
-One person told us, "I feel safe and I'm happy here."
-Another person said, "I came here as I wasn't safe at home, I'm safe here."
-However the management of medicines was unsafe and placed people at risk.
-Some people's essential prescribed medicines were out of stock for up to seven days with no action plan put in place to protect their health.
+People commented they felt safe living at Havelock House.
+One person told us, "I feel comfortable and cared for."
+Another person said, "I came here as I wasn't safe at home, I'm very safe and happy here."